nvthanhtu/AZ-305-Dump/dump-export.md

 - when the operation occurred
 - the status of the operation
 - the values of other properties that might help you research the operation

-## Question Set 14

-**Context:**
-Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.

-Your company deploys several virtual machines on-premises and to Azure.
-ExpressRoute is deployed and configured for on-premises to Azure connectivity.
-Several virtual machines exhibit network connectivity issues.
-You need to analyze the network traffic to identify whether packets are being allowed or denied to the virtual machines.
-Solution: Install and configure the Azure Monitoring agent and the Dependency Agent on all the virtual machines.
-Use VM insights in Azure Monitor to analyze the network traffic.

-**Question:**
-Does this meet the goal?
-- A. Yes
-- B. No

-**Answer:**
-Correct Answer: B

-**Explication:**
-Use the Azure Monitor agent if you need to:
-Collect guest logs and metrics from any machine in Azure, in other clouds, or on-premises.
-Use the Dependency agent if you need to:
-Use the Map feature VM insights or the Service Map solution.
-Note: Instead use Azure Network Watcher IP Flow Verify allows you to detect traffic filtering issues at a VM level.
-IP flow verify checks if a packet is allowed or denied to or from a virtual machine.
-The information consists of direction, protocol, local IP, remote IP, local port, and remote port.
-If the packet is denied by a security group, the name of the rule that denied the packet is returned.
-While any source or destination IP can be chosen, IP flow verify helps administrators quickly diagnose connectivity issues from or to the internet and from or to the on-premises environment.

 ## Question Set 15